XjSv/Cooked/readme.txt

 == Changelog ==

 = 1.8.8 =
+* **NEW:** Added option to disable the recipe archive page under Cooked Settings > General > Advanced Settings.
+* **NEW:** Added Rank Math SEO and Yoast SEO support.
+Added a custom variable called `cooked_recipe_category` that can be used in the title or description fields.
 * **NEW:** Added 'hide_excerpt' Parameter to [cooked-browse] shortcode to hide the recipe excerpt.
 * **NEW:** Added Recipes column in the Admin users table to show the number of recipes each user has created.
+* **NEW:** Added post states to the Browse Recipe page.
+When selected a label will appear in the page list table indicating which page is the Browse Recipe page.
+* **TWEAK:** Moved WP Editor Roles option into General settings.
 * **TWEAK:** If Cooked Pro is installed, the Excerpt, Notes and Directions fields will display the WP Editor depending on the 'WP Editor Roles' setting.
 If not, the WP Editor will always display.
+* **TWEAK:** If the "Disable Cooked <meta> Tags" setting is enabled, the SEO Description field will be hidden in the recipe edit screen.
+* **FIX:** Added Meta Description to Meta Tags, it uses the SEO Description, Excerpt or Title, in that order.
+* **FIX:** Fixed bug when Disable Cooked <meta> Tags is turned on.
+* **FIX:** Fixed bug with schema output where the direction titles were duplicated as 'Step 1'.
+The section heading logic is removed in favor or labeling each step as Step #.

 = 1.8.7 =
 * **FIX:** Fixed bug bad recipe data validation causing HTML characters to be sanatized.